theplatypus/theplatypus.github.io/_tabs/about.md

 ## Welcome to my personal page

-Hi, I'm Nicolas, a Data Engineer and Scientist with a PhD in Computer Science, living in the lovely town of Morlaix in Brittany.
+Hi, I'm Nicolas, a Data Engineer/Scientist, PhD in Computer Science, living near the lovely town of Morlaix in Brittany.

 My professional path has been driven by a keen interest in understanding and solving complex data-related challenges.

 ### What I'm Passionate About